|THE DIGITAL MAGAZINE OF WORLDWIDE

 Bill served Honorably in the U.S. Air Force during the Vietnam War as a Fire Protection Specialist, and has conducted extensive international research on Aircraft Rescue Fire Fighting (ARFF) services, firefighting tactics and airport fire safety issues for over 40 years, and is a FAA/AAAE certified ARFF fire fighter.
 Bill holds degrees in Fire Science and as a Professional Registered Nurse (RN) and is also a trained Paramedic.

-Bill served as the past Secretary and afterwards the Vice-Chairman of the Aircraft Rescue Fire Fighting Working Group (ARFFWG) during its' early years, and also served for many years as the Associate Editor of their newsletter, "ARFF NEWS".
+Bill served as the past Secretary and then the Vice-Chairman of the Aircraft Rescue Fire Fighting Working Group (ARFFWG) during its' early years, and also served for many years as the Associate Editor of their newsletter, "ARFF NEWS".
 While an active member of the ARFFWG, he was awarded three ARFFWG Journalistic Excellence Awards, and a Certificate of Appreciation for his work as the International Region IX (Int'l) Manager.
 When he left that organization to begin publication of AVIATION FIRE JOURNAL, he received the ARFFWG's most prestigious award: the ARFF Working Group Outstanding Service Award.
 Bill was the primary impetus for the founding, establishment and organizing of the International Aviation Fire Protection Association (IAFPA), and served as that organizations first founding Association Director for several years.
 He is also an honorary member of the Indian Aviation Fire Safety Specialist Group (IAFSSG).